sschmeier/notes/README.md

-# Note taking on command line
+# Note taking on the command line

-Simple and quick note taking on the cmd.
+Simple and quick note taking on the CLI.
 Uses git to store notes to remote.

 ## Setup
 Put this into .bashrc, etc. but change directory accordingly where you want to save your notes: